onunu/mysqlman/README.md

 ```

 #### Caution
 The manager needs some privileges.
-Read privileges to manage other users are following.
+The read privileges to manage other users are following.

 |schema|table|columns|
 |:-----|:----|:------|